browserengineering/book/book/animations.md

 [here](examples/example13-opacity-animation.html) and
 [here](examples/example13-width-animation.html).

 13-6 *Overlap testing with transform animations*.
+(If you've already done Exercise 13-5.)
 Our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
-(You'll need to have already done Exercise 13-3.)
 First create a demo that exhibits the bug, and then fix it.
 One way to fix it is to enter "assume overlap mode" whenever an animated transform display item is encountered.
 This means that every subsequent display item is assumed to overlap the animating